-Emphasizes the ethical challenges that confront the decision maker and their impact on society at large as well as ethicallybased contemporary issues.
+Emphasizes the ethical challenges that confront the decision maker and their impact on society at large as well as ethically-based contemporary issues.
 Marketing ethics topics include: survey of ethical decision-making theories, organizational processes, ethics research, and case histories.
 Contemporary issues are constantly updated.
 Prerequisite: MKTG310.

-Marketing Management Problems
+Marketing Management

 An integrative capstone course for marketing majors.
 Emphasizes process by which marketing managers seek solutions to marketing problems and considers marketing opportunities.
 Field studies provide students with opportunities to apply knowledge gained in marketing course work to concrete situations.
 Assumes completion of majority of courses in marketing major.
-Prerequisites: MKTG310, 320, 368 and 456.
+Prerequisites: MKTG310, 320, 368 and 456, or permission of instructor.